diegargon/monnet-core/monnet_agent/README.md

 # Monnet Agent

-The agent client is installed on other hosts to send stats and other data to Monnet server.
+The agent client is installed on other hosts to send stats and other data to the Monnet server.
 It can be installed manually or via UI/Ansible.

 Support: Linux